AndochBonin/Pengu-Bot/README.md

 # Pengu-Bot
-League of legends discord bot to provide patch notes, champion statistics and other features
+League of legends analytic tool that recommends build paths for champions based on performance of other players playing the same champion.